eclipse-egit/egit/README.md

 Eclipse Git Plugin
 ==================

+EGit is an Eclipse plugin for working with Git repositories.
+It is based on the JGit library, which is a Git implementation in pure Java.

 This package is licensed under the EPL.
-Please refer to the COPYING and LICENSE files for the complete licenses within each package.
+Please refer to the LICENSE file for the complete license.

-This package is actually composed of three major components plus three for packaging.
+This package is composed of the following major components:

-- org.eclipse.egit.core/
+- org.eclipse.egit.core

     An Eclipse plugin providing an interface to org.eclipse.jgit and support routines to allow processing against the Eclipse workspace and resource APIs, rather than the standard Java file APIs.
 It also supplies the team provider implementation.

-- org.eclipse.egit.ui/
+- org.eclipse.egit.ui

     An Eclipse plugin providing the user interface on top of org.eclipse.egit.core.

-- org.eclipse.egit.core.test/
+- org.eclipse.egit.core.test

     Unit tests for org.eclipse.egit.core.

+- org.eclipse.egit.ui.test

+    UI tests for org.eclipse.egit.ui.

-- org.eclipse.egit/
+- org.eclipse.egit

     A plugin for packaging

-- org.eclipse.egit-feature/
+- org.eclipse.egit-feature

     Also packaging.
 This project is for building an Eclipse "feature" out of the plugins above.

-- org.eclipse.egit.repository/
+- org.eclipse.egit.repository

     This package is for producing a p2 repository, i.e. a web site you can point your eclipse at and just upgrade.

+There are other components which provide integration with other plugins.

 Warnings/Caveats
 ----------------

-- Symbolic links are not supported because java does not support it.
+- Symbolic links are not yet supported because they used to be unsupported by Java.
 Such links could be damaged.

-- Only the timestamp of the index is used by jgit check if  the index is dirty.

 - Don't try the plugin with a JDK other than 1.6 (Java 6) unless you are prepared to investigate problems yourself.
 JDK 1.5.0_11 and later